JDSK0ala/JDSK0ala/README.md

 I contributed some animations to the mod [Dragon Mounts Remastered](https://modrinth.com/mod/dmr)

-I co-own a group called the [Dragon Mounts Team](https://github.com/DragonMounts-Team)
+I co-own a group called the [Dragon Mounts Team](https://github.com/DragonMounts-Team), where I am working on a new dragon model and animations (Plus their implementation on DM2's Bedrock port)

 ## You can find and follow me on: